We continue to closely monitor COVID-19. We are scheduling outside visitation, by appointment. Please call us for more info.

 What should I do if I think I am sick with COVID-19?

-First, avoid visiting our residents and public places.
-If you’ve travelled recently to an impacted area or if you think you have been exposed to someone with COVID-19, contact your healthcare provider immediately.
+First, avoid visiting our patients, residents and public places.
+If you feel sick, have any of the above listed symptoms, and especially if you have shortness of breath, contact your healthcare provider immediately.

 Where can I get more information about COVID-19?